 Little Rock, Arkansas 72201

-(In addition to servicing field offices in Tennessee, this hearing office services Forrest City and West Memphis, Arkansas.)
+(In addition to servicing field offices in Tennessee, this hearing office services West Memphis in Arkansas.)

-(In addition to servicing field offices in Texas, this hearing office services Texarkana and Pine Bluff, Arkansas.)
+(In addition to servicing field offices in Louisiana, this hearing office services Texarkana in Arkansas.)

 Arkansas offers vocational rehabilitation services through the Arkansas Rehabilitation Services (ARS), which is a division of the Department of Career Education.
 ARS serves disabled residents by providing such services as diagnostic and educational testing, access to technology, and help with supportive housing.
 For more information, visit the ARS website.